Get the Tata Capital App to apply for Loans & manage your account. Download Now

 A low credit score makes it difficult for you to obtain credit in the future as lenders consider you a high-risk borrower.
 This can hinder your ability to secure a home loan, car loan, or any other type of financing.
 It is important to note that a poor credit score can have long-term consequences on your financial well-being.

-2. Repetitive Reminders from the Lender:
+2. Repetitive reminders from the lender

 When a borrower defaults on their education loan, lenders start sending reminders and notices to collect the outstanding amount.
 Initially, the borrower receives gentle reminders within 90 days of non-payment.
 If the borrower still fails to make the payments, further action may be taken by the lender.